terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

      - Description
    * - | (1)
      - | Specify the prefix of authorization name.
 When the authorization name stored on DB is "USER", this authenticated user object has the authorization name as "ROLE_USER".
        | It is necessary to set the naming conventions and authorization functionality by combining them.
-For details of authorization functionality, refer \ :doc:`Authorization`\ .
+For details of authorization functionality, refer to \ :doc:`Authorization`\ .
    * - | (2)
      - | Specify this when the concept of "Group authorities" is to be used in authorization functionality.
        | Not handled in this guideline.